-Professor: Carlson (Dean) Associate Professors: Bingham, Hayes, Seals, Sylvest Instructors: Allen, Blessitt, Cesare, Herrod, Janous, Jones Koestler, Polk, Potter, Thompson Part-time Instructor: McCrory (662) 846-4255
+Professor: Carlson (Dean) Associate Professors: Bingham, Hayes, Seals, Sylvest Assistant Professor: Polk Instructors: Allen, Blessitt, Bond, Cesare, Herrod, Jones Koestler, Thompson, Tippitt (662) 846-4255

 The School of Nursing combines study in the liberal arts, life sciences, and behavioral sciences with the study of nursing to offer the Bachelor of Science in Nursing degree.
 The purposes of the School of Nursing are to prepare practitioners of nursing to meet the health care needs of the people of Mississippi and to provide a foundation in the study of nursing sufficient to support graduate study should the student elect to continue her or his education beyond the baccalaureate level.
 Students who receive the B.S.N. from Delta State are eligible to write the National Council Licensure Examination (NCLEX-RN) for licensure as registered nurses (R.N.).
 In compliance with Mississippi legislative statutes and regulations regarding criminal background checks, every student must have fingerprints taken and a ciminal background check completed.
 Any cost of this requirement will be the student's reponsibility.
 Contact the program office (662-846-4255) for questions.
 Individuals having been convicted of a misdemeanor or felony may not be allowed to write the NCLEX-RN Exam for R.N. licensure.
 (See State of Mississippi Laws, Rules, and Regulations, Mississippi Board of Nursing, Section 73: 15-29 (1)(b).)